 Deputy Vice-Chancellor (Research)

-Professor Jill Trewhella MSc UNSW PhD Sydney, FAAAS
+Professor Jill Trewhella MSc UNSW PhD Sydney, Dist FRSN FLANL FAAAS FNSSA

 Jill Trewhella is a bioscientist and ARC Federation Fellow who is internationally recognised for her contribution to our understanding of the molecular communication that underpins healthy function.
 She completed a PhD in Inorganic Chemistry at the University of Sydney before moving to the United States for 25 years, where she spent time at Yale as a postdoctoral associate.
 She then worked at Los Alamos National University where, with their extensive technologies, she developed an interest in developing new methodologies through uniting disciplines.